SWC-OSG-Workshop/general/novice/DHTC/06-dagman.md

 cd ~/osg-namd-DAGMan
 ~~~

-The directory "~/osg-name-DAGMan" contains the all the neccessary files including, the
+The directory "~/osg-name-DAGMan" contains all the neccessary files.
+The file
-"linear.dag" the DAGMan script, the condor job submission, job executation and input
+"linear.dag" is the DAGMan script.
+The files "namd_run_dag0.submit, ..." are the
-files for NAMD.
+HTCondor script files that execute the files "namd_run_dag0.sh,...".

-Now we submit the DAGMan file on OSG.
+Now we submit the DAGMan script on OSG.

 ~~~
 $ condor_submit_dag linear.dag